Are you a fan of sweet heat? Then Roasted Red Jalapeno Jelly is what you need to bring to your next cocktail party or holiday dinner!

 Remove the peppers from the broiler and quickly toss them into a plastic bag and seal.
 Let them steam in the bag for 5 minutes.
 This makes it easier to peel the peppers.

-Peel off the charred skin** Toss peeled roasted peppers into the bowl of a food processor or blender with 1 cup of and purëe.
+Peel off the charred skin** Toss peeled roasted peppers into the bowl of a food processor or blender with 1 cup of vinegar and purée.

-Pour the purée into large pot and bring to a boil.
+Pour the purée into a large pot with the sugar and the remaining vinegar.
+Bring to a boil.
 Cook for 10 minutes stirring occasionally.
 Keep an eye on it making sure it doesn't boil over.
 If it does you will have a lot of sugar to clean up.
 Skim off the foam if necessary

 Quickly, add liquid pectin**** and bring to a boil.
 Boil hard for precisely 1 minute.